Outback, Northern Territory, Australia: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types I. Be careful to pick the correct type.
-A lot of adapters that you can buy are just plug changers and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types I. Be sure to pick the correct type.
+Most adapters available are just plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most countries.

 Power bank for devices